aidtechnology/did-method/README.md

 }
 ```

+Is important to note that the official specifications around service endpoints are
+still in a very early stage at this point.
+Where appropriate or required the present
+Method specification builds on it and introduces new considerations.

 #### 3.2.1 Method Requirements
-Building upon the base requirements and recommendations from the original specification,
+Building upon the base requirements and recommendations from the original
-the "bryk" DID method introduces the following additional guidelines.
+specification, the "bryk" DID method introduces the following additional guidelines.

 - The fields `created`, `updated`, and `proof` are required for all generated
   DID Documents.
 - All service endpoints included in the DID Document may include an additional `data`
   field.
 Is recommended to include all extra parameters required for the particular
-  service under these field.
+  service under this field.
 - Supported public keys and signature formats
   - [Ed25519](https://w3c-ccg.github.io/ld-cryptosuite-registry/#ed25519signature2018)
   - [RSA](https://w3c-ccg.github.io/ld-cryptosuite-registry/#rsasignature2018),